List of Winnie-the-Pooh characters: Skunk

-Skunk first appears in "Skunk's Non-Scents".
+Skunk (voiced by James Arnold Taylor) first appears in "Skunk's Non-Scents".
 He is initially upset that he cannot produce a skunk's foul odor.
 After it is revealed why and when skunks spray, he accomplishes it, pleasing himself.
 In "Beaver Gets Skunked", Beaver is reluctant to accept him due to skunks' reputation, but overcomes his prejudice and they become friends.